 Instructions

-- Preheat your oven to 180° C - 356° F and prepare a 12-cup muffin tin by using paper liners or lightly greasing it with spray oil.
+- Preheat the oven to 350°F 180°C. Line a 12-cup muffin tin with paper liners, or lightly grease it with cooking spray.

-- In a mixing bowl of a stand mixer, whisk together the caster sugar, light brown sugar, and large egg, until the mixture is smooth.
+- In a large mixing bowl, whisk the caster sugar, light brown sugar, and egg until smooth.

-- Add the vanilla bean paste or extract, oil, plain natural yogurt, mashed banana, and pumpkin purée, and mix well.
+- Add the oil, vanilla, yogurt, mashed banana, and pumpkin puree.
+Mix until combined.

-- In another bowl, combine the self-raising flour, cinnamon powder, nutmeg, allspice, ground ginger, and salt.
+- In a separate bowl, mix the self rising flour, cinnamon, nutmeg, allspice, ground ginger, and salt.

-- Combine plain white flour, melted unsalted butter, demerara sugar, crushed walnuts, and cinnamon in a separate bowl.
-Mix until the mixture resembles coarse crumbs.
+- In a small bowl, mix the all purpose flour, melted butter, demerara sugar, crushed walnuts, and cinnamon until the mixture looks like coarse crumbs.

 - Sprinkle the streusel topping evenly over each muffin.

-- Allow the muffins to cool in the tin for a few minutes before transferring them to a wire rack to cool completely.
+- Let the muffins cool in the tin for a few minutes, then transfer them to a wire rack to cool completely.

 Video